1. What is Delegate:

 2. Why we need delegate example-1

-The following example is not a delegate.
-It is a simple example.
+example.
 But we will not reuse of Employee class in future.
-We can go for the delegate if we reuse the employee class.
+We can go for the delegate

 class Program